KiranArun/tensorflow/README.md

-I am using this repo to hold my files of my exploration of tensorlfow
+I am using this repo to hold my files of my exploration of tensorflow

 This is not for any projects, just playing and learning tensorflow